hargurjeet/Bike_Sharing_Case_Study/README.md

-#
-The repository contains the machine learning model developed for BoomBikes for prediction of demand for shared bikes

 # Bike_Sharing_Case_Study
 > The case study/dataset provides the details of shared bike rides taken at a certain time interval.
 It is required to build a machine learning algorithm to predict the demand of shared bikes.